isi-nlp/slurm-templates/README.md

 # USC HPC Slurm Templates

 Since we constantly interact with HPC for training and testing models, this repo serves as a collection for best practises to submit python jobs to HPC using slurm.
+If you see anything here that is not a best practise/was a best practise but has now been changed, please let me know or create a pull request to update it.

 ## Setup your Python Environment